janvanzeghbroeck/Seeing-Taste/README.md

 Having a good tasting team helps ensure a consistent and quality product, using Seeing Taste ensures a consistent and quality tasting team.

 <img src="figures/break_line.png" width=100% height=100%/>

+##UPDATE - Second Project
+Working with New Belgium further as a consultant overseeing and managing another students' project working on a off-flavor probability distribution prediction analysis.
+Check it out [here](https://github.com/Jason-Olson/Scoring-Beer-For-New-Belgium).

 ## About Jan